August Revolution: Opportunity for Vietnamese nationalists

-From March to August 1945, Vietnam enjoyed what was called a "fake independence."
+From March to August 1945, Vietnam was under the nominal rule of the Empire of Vietnam, backed by Japan.
 In the aftermath of the coup, the Japanese most definitely wanted to minimize internal change in Indochina, which would have adversely affected their military objectives.
-The Trần Trọng Kim Cabinet was, from all available evidence, a government only in name and ruled over no state in fact.
-Indochinese affairs were still in the hands of the Japanese.

 If the 9 March coup was a disaster for the French, it was an opportunity for Vietnamese nationalists.
 In fact, it marked a turning point in the Vietnamese revolution.
 Freed from French repression, which had continued unabated in the early phase of the Japanese occupation, Vietnamese revolutionaries had much greater freedom of movement.

-In May 1941, Hồ Chí Minh formed the Viet Nam Doc Lap Dong Minh (League for the Independence of Vietnam), or Việt Minh for short, at the Eighth Plenum of the Indochinese Communist Party at Pác Bó in northern Vietnam.
+In May 1941, Ho Chi Minh formed the Viet Nam Doc Lap Dong Minh (League for the Independence of Vietnam), or Việt Minh for short, at the Eighth Plenum of the Indochinese Communist Party at Pác Bó in northern Vietnam.
 The Việt Minh encouraged the creation of "national salvation associations" and adopted guerrilla warfare as the cornerstone of its revolutionary strategy.
 After the coup, the Japanese were content to control the large cities and leave the countryside to the Vietnamese.
 The Việt Minh, in particular, took advantage of the situation to strengthen their power.
 During the five months of the Japanese interlude, the Việt Minh carried out propaganda activities and organizational work in the Vietnamese countryside to prepare for the anticipated popular insurrection.

+The Trần Trọng Kim Cabinet oversaw the unification of the country for the first time in nearly a century.
+In its brief three-month existence, it sought to reverse decades of colonial rule by nationalising education, culture, and the civil service, while also doing its best to cope with the devastating famine.
+The Empire of Vietnam’s government might have survived despite its association with the Japanese, much like Sukarno and other nationalists managed to do in Indonesia.

 However, the Việt Minh was not the only political organization to anticipate an opportunity.
 In fact, after the brief storm of bullets of 9 March, political parties, groups, and associations were formed throughout Vietnam.
 In the south, because of the weak status of the communist movement, the Việt Minh failed to take the leadership of the movements during the preparation for insurrection.
 Several politico-religious organizations mentioned above rapidly expanded their power.
 In the early of summer 1945, Hòa Hảo leaders opened talks with the heads of other southern nationalist groups in the south, including the Cao Đài and the Trotskyists, to fight for and defend an independent Vietnam when the war ended.